EQAR/official-documents/Policies/RC_12_1_UseAndInterpretationOfTheESG.md

 - How stakeholders are involved in the agency.

-- How the agency ensures a clear distinction between external quality assurance and its other fields of work, if applicable.
+- How the agency ensures a clear distinction between external quality assurance and its other fields of work, if applicable; Annex 5 should be taken into account in that regard.

 _Interpretations_: